gowri-2005-dev/task-manager/README.md

 * Add input validation
 * Add automated testing
 * Push Docker image to Docker Hub
-* Deploy to AWS
 * Add Kubernetes monitoring

 ## Conclusion

 The Task Manager API project demonstrates the complete development and deployment workflow of a Node.js application.

 The project starts with building CRUD APIs using Node.js and Express.js and then uses Git and GitHub for version control.
-Jenkins is used for CI/CD automation, Docker is used for containerization, and Kubernetes with Minikube is used for application deployment and management.
+Jenkins is used for CI/CD automation, Docker is used for containerization, Kubernetes with Minikube is used for application deployment and management, and AWS EC2 is used to host the deployed application.

 This project provides practical experience in developing, testing, containerizing, automating, and deploying a real-world application.